 The main challenge companies struggle with is properly documenting their design validation activities.
 For this reason, it made our list as a process where companies commonly make mistakes.

 You’ll find design validation under the design controls regulations in Part 820.30(g):

 Each manufacturer shall establish and maintain procedures for validating the device design.

 Remember, validation is evidence that the product meets the needs of the end user.
 This means showing the right sort of objective evidence as proof that that in fact is the case.
 A question you can always ask yourself during the design validation phase is, “Did I design the right device?”
 Your response is determined by whether you have effectively demonstrated that your medical device meets your user needs.

 It also means having appropriate risk management controls in place, which is another area where companies often need improvement.
 You can find our previously published list of the five most common mistakes made with ISO 14971, if you want to learn more.

-These eight processes I’ve listed account for the most common mistakes companies are making when implementing 21 CFR Part 820.
-Addressing just the first half of these items alone will help companies to take a more proactive approach to building safe, effective medical devices.
+The eight processes listed in this article account for the most common mistakes medical device companies are making when implementing FDA’s 21 CFR Part 820.
+Addressing the first half of these items alone will help companies to take a more proactive approach to building safe, effective medical devices.

 That’s what it really comes down to.
 It’s not about having a punitive or burdensome regulatory environment, it’s about the fact that we make products for real people to use.
 As a whole, the medical device industry can do better.

 You have many tools and resources at your service to help you manage these key processes.
-With a robust quality management system such as Greenlight Guru’s medical device QMS software, you have full visibility into every quality process you implement from 21 CFR Part 820.
+With a robust quality management system, such as Greenlight Guru’s medical device QMS software, you have full visibility into every quality process you implement from FDA 21 CFR Part 820.